 The Geoenvironmental Research Centre (GRC) is based in the Cardiff School of Engineering, Cardiff University.
-The school is established as a centre of excellence within Europe, with modern laboratories and state of the art computer facilities.
+The School is an established Centre of Excellence within Europe, with modern laboratories and state-of-the-art computer facilities.

-The mission of the GRC is to undertake research and development, provide leadership, educate and engage with industry at the leading edge of the geoenvironmental arena.
+The mission of the GRC is to undertake research and development; to provide leadership and education; and to engage with industry at the leading edge of the geoenvironmental arena.

-The type of projects typically undertaken at the GRC include; contaminated land and clean-up technologies for contaminated land, landfill engineering, land reclamation, slope stability, soil strengthening, waste disposal (including high level nuclear waste), engineering behaviour of unsaturated soil, heat losses from buried objects, attenuation characteristics of soils, and geoenvironmental engineering solutions to carbon dioxide sequestration.
+The types of project typically undertaken at the GRC include contaminated land clean-up technologies; landfill engineering; land reclamation; slope stability; soil strengthening; waste disposal (including high level nuclear waste); examining the behaviour of unsaturated soil; monitoring heat losses from buried objects; attenuation characteristics of soils; and geoenvironmental engineering solutions to carbon dioxide sequestration.

 geo — Greek prefix meaning ‘Earth’ in the sense of ‘ground’ or ‘land’.